wp-plugins/bepro-listings/readme.txt

 	12. PMPro - Use Paid Membership Pro to charge users to post listings on your website, with this integration.
 	13. Booking (New) - Setup your availability and allow users to schedule time.
 Perfect for real estate, vehicle, hotel, and other niche sites
 	14. Business Directory - Use our business and staff focused listing templates with alphabetic filter.
 Typical phone book type layout.
+	15. Vehicles - Lists cars, boats, trucks, planes, and other automobiles with their details

 = THEMES =